WilliamCarlos/williamcarlos.github.io/_posts/2019-2-26-life-is-a-probability-stream.markdown

 We'll dive deeper into sampling and counting methods later.

 #### $\epsilon$-uniform Sampling
-I like this topic a lot because it starts very intuitively and by adding just a little bit of machinery, we can build the tools to solve some NP-hard problems. **$\epsilon$-uniform sampling**, in particular, seems to be a very useful tool.
+I like this topic a lot because it starts very intuitively and by adding just a little bit of machinery, we can build the tools to solve some NP-hard problems.
+Very elegant.
+You'd think Monte Carlo algorithms would tend to be quite brute-forcey but oftentimes they're actually quite pretty. **$\epsilon$-uniform sampling**, in particular, seems to be a very useful tool.

 relevent excerpt from Oxford's probability class (please don't sue me Oxford)